 If you are considering a donation to the SRS research fund, the most important fact might be that all donations are used entirely for research seeking improved treatments, the causes, and possible prevention of spinal deformities.
 No portion of any contribution is used for any other purpose.
 The Scoliosis Research Society is a 501(c)3 organization operated exclusively for educational and scientific purposes.
 Contributions to the SRS Research Fund are deductible by donors in computing their taxable income in the manner and to the extent provided by IRS codes.
 Operating funds for the SRS come from membership dues, our annual meeting and courses, publication sales and other sources.

 Relying on profits from meetings and donations from members and medical companies each year, the SRS began limited research funding in 1980.
 In the late 1980's, SRS leaders decided to establish a Research Endowment fund in order to guarantee the availability of funds for scoliosis research.
 Mostly through donations from SRS members, a goal of $1.2 million was reached in 1992.
 Income from this fund has been used each year to fund projects selected through a peer-reviewed grant application process.
 Grant recipients are required to provide regular financial reports and to report on the results of their research at an SRS meeting.

-Since 1980, the SRS has provided a total of $1,720,460 to fund 53 spinal deformity research projects.
+Since 1980, the SRS has provided more than $6.2 million to fund 189 spinal deformity research projects.
 These have included studies on improved spinal cord monitoring during surgery, brace treatment effectiveness, methods to improve fusion rates, and three large studies looking for the cause of idiopathic scoliosis.
-We are pleased to have provided the "seed money" that recently allowed one of our members to obtain a $1 million dollar grant from the National Institute of Health based on her preliminary work on genetics related to scoliosis.
+We are pleased to have provided the "seed money" that allowed one of our members to obtain a $1 million dollar grant from the National Institute of Health based on her preliminary work on genetics related to scoliosis.